ZapeeoSheikh/Universities-of-Pk/README.md

 # Universities-of-Pk
 **Fetch from json Api**

-This file contains all the requied information about univeristies all over the pakistan.
+This file contains all the requied information about univeristies across pakistan.
 > Required Data contains :

 - Alpha Code